mhartl/find_mass_assignment/README.markdown

 This indicates that the User model has a likely mass assignment vulnerability.

+In the case of no apparent vulnerabilities, the rake task simply returns nothing.

 # Unsafe attribute updates

 It is often useful to override <tt>attr\_accessible</tt>, especially at the console and in tests, so the plugin also adds an assortment of helper methods to Active Record: